|

 Soke posses while teaching tekko (Okinawan Horse shoes)

-Wyoming, he decided to move to the East Valley of Phoenix and relocated to
+Wyoming.
+After retiring, he moved to the East Valley of Phoenix and relocated to

 |